n0shake/blog/content/blog/hawaii/index.md

 1. YouTube travel vlogs ([exhibit A](https://www.youtube.com/watch?v=7mpqkHLyi-A)).
 2. Andrew Doughty's travel guides ([this is a must-read](https://www.goodreads.com/book/show/44451059-hawaii-the-big-island-revealed))

 We started thinking seriously about this trip in the last week of March and wrapped up booking all the essentials (flights, lodging etc.) by March 27th.
-We planned to vacay for 1 week and work/travel for 1 week.
+We planned to vacation for 1 week and work/travel the next week.
 A lot of newly vaccinated travelers (including us) were flocking to Hawaii which led to a rental car shortage on the island.
 This caused [prices to soar](https://www.hawaiinewsnow.com/2021/03/29/day-rent-car-low-supply-surging-demand-are-pushing-up-prices-hawaii/) with some travelers resorting to booking U-Hauls to get around.
 Luckily for us, we had access to corporate codes which brought our costs down to $490/week.
 This was still steep given we're used to daily rates between $30-$45 and was a nice foreshadowing of how expensive our trip was going to be.

 ### Which Islands to visit?

 The state of Hawaii consists of a few islands:

-- Oahu: Home to the city of Honolulu, Oahu is a touristy city with a YouTuber describing it as the NYC of the islands; don't let that distract you from the fact that still is ludicrously beautiful.
+- Oahu: Home to the city of Honolulu, Oahu is a touristy city with a YouTuber describing it as the NYC of the islands; don't let that distract you from the fact that it still is ludicrously beautiful.
 - Maui: The resort island; crystal clear blue water, humpback whales and the green Yao valley can all be found here.
-- Hawaii: Also known as the Big Island, this island has less city vibes and more nature to explore.
+- Hawaii: Also known as the Big Island, this island feels less like a modern city and offers a lot more nature to explore.
 You'll find the Volcanoes National Park and Mauna Kea observatory here.
 - Kauai: More laid-back, nature getaway with the insta-worthy [Na Pali coast](https://www.kauai.com/napali-coast).
 - Lanai: The island owned by Larry Ellison.
 - and a few more small islands